 He meant World Champion, but it’s Andre, so we’ll let him off.

 “The Million Dollar Man” Ted DiBiase was now, “supposedly,” the WWF World Heavyweight Champion!

 The Case for Making Ted DiBiase’s WWF Championship Reign Official

-This led to the tournament to crown a new champion at WrestleMania IV, resulting in “Macho Man” Randy Savage winning the WWF Championship for the very first time.
+With the WWF World Heavyweight Championship being vacated, it led to the tournament to crown a new champion at WrestleMania IV, resulting in “Macho Man” Randy Savage winning the WWF Championship for the very first time.

 “It was discussed that I would somehow underhandedly end up in the last match [at WrestleMania IV] with Hogan and screw him to win the title,” DiBiase explained in an interview with Bill Apter.

 “I think people expected that.
 After beating Andre, Hogan was the man and the champ WWE primarily wanted because they were catering to the kids at this point.
 After all, it’s family entertainment.
 You want your champion to be the good guy as much as possible.